Household Waste Recycling Centre (HWRC) permit scheme terms and conditions

 Permits will only be issued to residents of Hampshire, Southampton and Portsmouth.

-The permit can be used at all Hampshire HWRCs, plus Southampton HWRC (City Depot and Recycling Park).
-The permit is not valid at Portsmouth HWRC.
-Permits issued by Portsmouth City Council are not valid at Hampshire HWRCs.
+The permit can be used at all Hampshire HWRCs, plus Southampton HWRC (City Depot and Recycling Park) and Portsmouth HWRC.

 The permit provides access to the site.
-The waste you bring is subject to the waste acceptance policy.
+The waste you bring is subject to the County Council's waste acceptance policy.

 Administration fee

-The £18 administration fee covers the cost of:
+The administration fee covers the cost of maintaining and upholding the permit scheme.

 Hampshire County Council does not profit from the permit administration fee.